-The AOPD is an Article 31 Clinic that treats a heterogeneous group of approximately 1400 patients, representing 10,000 visits per year.
-Patients are seen in individual, group or family therapy, and many receive psychopharmacologic treatment as well.
-There is no single therapeutic approach or orientation in the AOPD since different clinical supervisors (including off-service supervisors who are responsible for co-signing all notes) recommend different therapeutic approaches.
-Interns may request specific supervisors, if they wish.
+The Moses AOPD is an Article 31 Clinic that treats a heterogeneous group of approximately 1500 patients, representing 25,000 visits per year.
+Patients are seen in individual, group, or family therapy, and many receive psychopharmacologic treatment as well.
+There is no single therapeutic approach or orientation in the AOPD since different clinical supervisors (including off-service supervisors) recommend different therapeutic approaches.
+Interns may request specific supervisors if they wish.
 Otherwise, we assign interns to a variety of supervisors so that they may be exposed to a range of therapeutic approaches.
 All interns are assigned to a treatment team led by an attending psychiatrist and attending psychologist, and also includes social workers and psychiatry residents.
-Interns in the AOPD rotation see a full caseload of patients (approximately 16 visits/week) while on the AOPD rotation and also carry 2 AOPD patients when they are off-service.
-Each intern in the AOPD will be assigned to his or her own office with a computer, internet access, and hospital email.
+Interns in the AOPD rotation see a full caseload of patients (approximately sixteen visits/week) while on the AOPD rotation and also carry 2 AOPD patients when they are off-service.
+Each intern in the AOPD will be assigned to his or her own office with a computer, internet access, phone line and extension, and hospital email.

 All patients must be registered in the AOPD.
-When a patient comes into the AOPD, s/he is given a form to fill out for registration.
+When a patient applies for treatment in the AOPD, s/he/they are given an intake packet to fill out for registration.
 The initial appointment is considered the intake, and an initial evaluation and treatment plan is completed.
 Most patients are covered by insurance such as Medicaid and Medicare.
 A few patients pay a sliding scale fee, which is determined using a sliding scale, and ranges from approximately \$30 to \$160 per visit.